 “Can I see sketches?”
-It’s a perfectly valid client-request.
-After all, the expectation is simply to see a greater variety of ideas before choosing one.
+Design clients might ask, expecting to see a greater variety of ideas before choosing one.
 Fair enough?
 Well, no.

-If you’re like me, you’ll sketch anything that comes to mind, from the most obvious to the most abstract, it’s only after sketching when we can separate the good from the bad.
+If, like me, you’ll sketch anything that comes to mind, from the most obvious to the most abstract, it’s only after sketching when we can separate the good from the bad.

-It’s our job to choose the most distinctive directions, and show our clients only those ideas that are strong enough to work for their businesses.
+It’s our job to choose the most distinctive directions, and show our clients only those ideas that our training tells us are good enough to work for their businesses.

-Imagine you’ve selected three different designs to digitize and present.
-You’ve spent hours tweaking anchor points, agonizing over the most appropriate fonts and colours.
-Now, if the presentation is the first time your client learns about these three ideas, and if he/she is the "average" client with no design strategy background, trust me when I say that your underlying idea will fly out the window at the first sight of a colour your client doesn’t like.
+Let’s say you’ve picked three sketches to digitise and present.
+You then spend hours tweaking anchor points and agonising over typefaces and colours.
+Now, if the presentation is the first time the client learns about these three ideas, and if she is the "average" client with no background in creative strategy, you can bet that your underlying idea will lose impact when your client sees a colour she doesn’t like.

-Now picture the same three ideas being initially shown as sketches.
-You start by telling your client not to worry about fonts, colours, or even specific shapes, lines, curves.
-Tell him/her to focus solely on the ideas — how they can flex and grow with the brand and how they’ll be received by onlookers.
+Now imagine the same three ideas first being shown as sketches.
+You start by telling your client not to worry about typography, colours, or even specific shapes, lines, curves.
+Say to focus solely on the ideas — how they can flex and grow with the brand and how they’ll work for the client’s customers.

-It’s faster for you, faster for your client, and keeps the emphasis of the conversation where it belongs — on the idea.
+It’s faster for you, faster for your client, and it keeps the conversation where it belongs — on the idea.

-If you’re going to show sketches, don’t throw-in the kitchen sink.
+But remember, if you’re going to show sketches, never throw in the kitchen sink.